 CMAQ funds generally can only be used to support projects in areas not in conformity with the National Ambient Air Quality Standards (NAAQS).
 The entirety of Massachusetts is out of compliance with the NAAQS ozone standard, thereby allowing CMAQ-funded projects to be implemented in every Commonwealth community and on a statewide basis.
 CMAQ funding is apportioned to the states based on a calculation of relative air quality and the number of residents affected by air pollution.
 Under MAP-21, Massachusetts’ CMAQ apportionment was about $76 million for federal fiscal year 2013.

 CMAQ Planning Process

-In addition to funding MPO-selected projects, MassDOT pursues a statewide CMAQ program.
-In this program, most of the projects submitted for review are developed by state agencies.
-The Commonwealth has used the statewide CMAQ program as a way to support a number of projects and initiatives, including the increased use of alternative fuels, the MassRIDES Travel Options program, and the Diesel Bus Retrofit Program in conjunction with the Department of Environmental Protection.
+In addition to the MPO-selected CMAQ projects funded through the regional targets, MassDOT has a statewide CMAQ program.
+Most of the projects funded through this statewide program are developed by state agencies, including MassDOT.
+The Commonwealth has used the statewide CMAQ program as a way to support a number of projects and initiatives, including the increased use of alternative fuels; construction of shared-use paths, including elements of the BSG 100; the MassRIDES Travel Options program; and the Diesel Bus Retrofit Program in conjunction with the Department of Environmental Protection.

 Federal Highway Administration's program guidance